k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_AI_Installation_V9.0.md

 # TDM with AI installation document

-This document describes the infrastructure and application setup for integrating TDM with AI.
+This document describes the infrastructure and the application setup for integrating TDM with AI.

 ## Table of Contents
 1. [Prerequisites](#pre-requisites)